 Ag.
 Galini / Ystero Varkotopi

 The National Society for the Protection of Nature has been operating the international “Blue Flag” program in Greece since 1992.
-The Blue Flag, a symbol of quality in more than 50 countries today, which are constantly increasing, is awarded with strict criteria to organized coasts and marinas run by coastal municipalities, hoteliers and other actors.
+The Blue Flag, a symbol of quality in more than 50 countries today, which are constantly increasing, is awarded strict criteria to organized coasts and marinas run by coastal municipalities, hoteliers, and other actors.
 The "Blue Flag" Volunteer Program was launched in the 1980s.
 Today, 51 countries from almost all continents, not just Europe, participate in this voluntary program.
-The International Program Operator, the Fee (Environmental Education Foundation), in cooperation with the Coordinators of its member countries, are occasionally reforming the award criteria, making it increasingly stringent to apply, with the aim of improving coastal conditions and award winning marinas.
+The International Program Operator, the Fee (Environmental Education Foundation), in cooperation with the Coordinators of its member countries, are occasionally reforming the award criteria, making it increasingly stringent to apply, with the aim of improving coastal conditions and award-winning marinas.

 The National Society for the Protection of Nature signed a cooperation protocol with the Ministry of Tourism in October 2013, formally stamping the common objectives in the effort to improve the quality of the tourist product.
-The implementation of the criteria of the two international Sustainable Management and Sensitization Programs, that are directly related to tourism (Blue Flag and Green Key for tourist accommodation), ensures the provision of high quality services with sustainable practices and absolute respect for the environment.
+The implementation of the criteria of the two international Sustainable Management and Sensitization Programs, which are directly related to tourism (Blue Flag and Green Key for tourist accommodation), ensures the provision of high-quality services with sustainable practices and absolute respect for the environment.
 The Ministry of Tourism is represented in the National Crisis Committee of the Program and it participates actively in the evaluation of applications for the Blue Flag Program.

-The Central Union of Municipalities of Greece, supports the Program and urges local authorities to respect its criteria.
+The Central Union of Municipalities of Greece supports the Program and urges local authorities to respect its criteria.
 It is also represented in the National Crisis Committee.
 The quality of bathing water is monitored each year by the Special Secretariat of Waters through sampling checks carried out in accredited laboratories by the National Accreditation System.
 The relevant information is accessible on the following websites www.iason.minenv.gr and www.e-per.gr